CCTSAI-Tony/GitHubSocial/README.md

 	<br>
 </div>

-This web app let you connect to other developer's github profile, create your own profile page and share posts to others.[LINK](https://polar-depths-16631.herokuapp.com/).
+This web app let you connect with other developer's github profile, create your own profile page and share posts to others.
+[LINK](https://polar-depths-16631.herokuapp.com/).

 I'm happy to accept more configurability and features.
 PR welcome!
 What you see here is just what I needed for my own apps.